-- TAS31 residential low voltage general; or - TAS22 business low voltage general.
+- TAS31 residential low voltage general light and power; or - TAS22 small business low voltage general light and power.

 A Type 6 meter is the minimum required for installations on this network tariff.

 To be connected to this network tariff, storage water heating systems in private residential dwellings: